 Tropical regions around the world have consumed coconut water not just for its flavor, but also because of its superb health benefits.
-Coconut water is made of 95 percent water,9 but at the same time, it offers a unique chemical composition that features vitamins, minerals, amino acids, natural sugars and phytohormones.10
+Coconut water is 95% water8 but, at the same time, it offers a unique chemical composition that features vitamins, minerals, amino acids, natural sugars and phytohormones.9

 Its electrolyte content is another noteworthy element.
-Not only does it make this liquid an ideal rehydrating drink, but the electrolytes in coconut water are also said to be similar to human plasma, which is why doctors have used uncontaminated raw coconut water intravenously, injecting it into the bloodstream to help avoid dehydration.11
+Not only is this liquid an ideal rehydrating drink, but the electrolytes in coconut water are also said to resemble intracellular fluid in humans, which is why doctors have used uncontaminated raw coconut water intravenously, injecting it into the bloodstream to help avoid dehydration.10

-Many people, usually those who are not accustomed to having coconut in their diet, often refer to coconut water and coconut milk interchangeably.
-But these two drinks are actually different.
-Coconut water is the raw, clear liquid you get when you open a fresh coconut that develops naturally in the fruit.
+Many people who are not accustomed to having coconut in their diet often refer to coconut water and coconut milk interchangeably, but these two drinks are actually different.
+Coconut water is the clear, naturally developed liquid in the fruit that you get when you open a fresh coconut.

 I've always stressed the importance of making pure, filtered water your primary beverage of choice.
 However, drinking coconut water is something I also recommend.

-Not only is it one of the best rehydration drinks available on the planet, thanks to its electrolytes and natural salts like potassium and magnesium, but coconut water offers numerous nutrients that are beneficial for your body.
-Among these useful components are its cytokinins, a class of phytohormones that boast of anti-aging, anti-thrombotic and anti-carcinogenic effects.13,14
+Not only is coconut water one of the best rehydration drinks available on the planet thanks to its electrolytes and natural salts like potassium and magnesium, but it's also beneficial for your body, as it offers numerous nutrients.
+Among these useful components are its cytokinins, a class of phytohormones with antiaging, antithrombotic and anticarcinogenic effects.12,13

-This liquid offers inorganic ions, B vitamins and minerals like iodine, selenium, zinc and sulfur that all provide support for your antioxidant and overall system.15 Here are some of the benefits of drinking coconut water daily:
+This liquid offers inorganic ions, B vitamins and minerals such as iodine, selenium, zinc and sulfur, all of which provide support for your antioxidant and overall system.14 Here are some of the benefits of drinking coconut water daily:

-The researchers noted that these benefits may come from the nutrients in the liquid, namely calcium, potassium, L-arginine and magnesium.16
+The researchers noted that these benefits may come from the nutrients in the liquid, namely calcium, potassium, L-arginine and magnesium.15

-May help boost kidney health — Coconut water may reduce the risk of kidney stones.
+- May help boost kidney health — Coconut water may help reduce the risk of kidney stones.
 In a 2013 study, coconut water helped inhibit crystal deposits in renal tissues of rat subjects.
-It reduced the amount of crystals in their urine as well.
-What’s more, the researchers noted that this liquid “protected against impaired renal function and development of oxidative stress in the kidneys.”
-They noted that it can be used for phytotherapy against urolithiasis.17
+It reduced the amount of crystals in their urine, as well.
+What's more, the researchers noted that this liquid "protected against impaired renal function and development of oxidative stress in the kidneys."
+They noted that it can be used for phytotherapy against urolithiasis.16

 “Our results indicate that CW has multiple beneficial effects in diabetic rats for preventing hyperglycemia and oxidative stress caused by alloxan.”

-Offers rehydrating effects after exercise — A 2007 study compared the rehydrating effects of water, coconut water and a sports drink.
-The authors noted that drinking coconut water is “as good as ingesting a commercial sports drink for whole body rehydration after exercise-induced dehydration but with better fluid tolerance.”20
+- Offers rehydrating effects after exercise — A 2007 study compared the rehydrating effects of water, coconut water and a sports drink.
+The authors noted that drinking coconut water is "as good as ingesting a commercial sports drink for whole body rehydration after exercise-induced dehydration but with better fluid tolerance."19

-May protect against oxidative stress — Coconut water is loaded with antioxidants that are known to help fight free radicals that may lead to oxidative damage.
-One study found that shikimic acid (SA), an active phytoconstituent in coconut water, can help protect the liver cells of mice subjects, protecting them from hydroperoxide-mediated oxidative stress.21
+- May protect against oxidative stress — Coconut water is loaded with antioxidants that are known to help fight free radicals that may lead to oxidative damage.
+One study found that shikimic acid (SA), an active phytoconstituent in coconut water, may help protect the liver cells of mice subjects against hydroperoxide-mediated oxidative stress.20

-The high levels of potassium in coconut water may be a contributing factor to this benefit as well.
-A 1998 study in the Hypertension journal notes that this mineral has a “modest blood pressure-lowering effect.”23
+The high levels of potassium in coconut water may be a contributing factor to this benefit.
+A 1998 study in the Hypertension journal notes that this mineral has a "modest blood pressure-lowering effect."22

 Coconut Water Recipes You Can Try